mirvin33/Watched-capstone/resources/design-document.md

 ### 4.1 In Scope

-- Developing a centralized watchlist service allowing users to add, organize, and update their content preferences.
+- Developing a centralized watchlist service allowing users to add, organize, and update their content.
 - Implementing features to mark content as 'Watched' and track viewing progress.

+Extension (If time allows)
 - Providing search and discovery functionalities to help users find specific titles on their watchlist.

 ### 4.2 Out of Scope